fabian-gubler/tapas/README.md

     * note you will need to update the complete file path (folder structure and JAR name)

 ### How to Run the TAPAS Tasks Service Locally
-You can run and test your micro-services on your local machine just like a regular Maven project:
+You can run your micro-services on your local machine just like a regular Maven project:
 * Run from IntelliJ:
     * Reload *pom.xml* if necessary
     * Run the micro-service's main class from IntelliJ for all required projects